kodinkat/disciple-tools-documentation/disciple-tools-theme/wp-admin/dt-settings/storage-troubleshooting.md

 1. **Verify Credentials**
    - Double-check Access Key and Secret Key
    - Ensure keys are active and not expired
-   - Test credentials with your provider's console
+   - Click Save, then use the Test Connection button in Disciple.Tools

 2. **Check Endpoint URL**
    - For AWS S3: Leave endpoint blank or use `https://s3.amazonaws.com`